Easy way to deploy MySQL 5.7 Docker container in Ubuntu 20.04 for Local development

 or

-sudo docker-compose -f docker-compose.yml start //if you use the standart name
+sudo docker-compose -f docker-compose.yml start //if you use the standard name

 sudo docker-compose -f docker-compose.yml stop

-You can open the “adminer” at http://localhost:8080/ or use for example Heidi SQL (an amazing tool which you can use even in Linux via wine)
+You can open the “adminer” at http://localhost:8080/ or use for example Heidi SQL (an amazing tool that you can use even in Linux via wine)

-use ‘root’ as user and ‘example’ for a password if not changed
+use ‘root’ as the user and ‘example’ for a password if not changed

 use 0.0.0.0 for hostname/ip in HeidiSQL or find the IP